 The Board has determined that three of its non-executive directors are independent as defined under Recommendation 2.3.
 The Company is however at variance with Recommendation 2.3 in that a majority of directors are not independent.
-In accordance with the definition in Recommendation 2.3 above the Board has determined that Messrs Elliott and Foo were independent as at 30 June 2015.
-Mr Breen who was an independent director resigned as a director effective 30 June 2015 and Mr Michael Moore was appointed as a non-executive director effective 4 August 2015.
-The Board has determined that Mr Moore is independent.
-Mr Jones is the managing director of the company, Mr Testard is an executive director and Mr Kwan is a substantial shareholder and accordingly Messrs Jones, Testard and Kwan are not considered by the Board to be independent directors as defined in Recommendation 2.3.
+In accordance with the definition in Recommendation 2.3 above the Board has determined that Messrs Elliott, Foo and Moore were independent as at 30 June 2017.
+Mr Dickson is the Chief Executive Officer, Mr Jones and Dr Testard are executive directors and Mr Kwan is a substantial shareholder and accordingly Messrs Dickson, Jones, Testard and Kwan are not considered by the Board to be independent directors as defined in Recommendation 2.3.